Wondering how to do a baby bath? Here's a step-by-step guide to help you master the basics.By Mayo Clinic Staff

 Undress your baby and wrap him or her in a towel.
 Lay your baby on his or her back in the prepared area.
-To keep your baby warm, only expose the parts of your baby's body you're washing.
+To keep your baby warm, only expose the parts of your baby's body that you're washing.
 Wet the washcloth with plain, warm water.
 Then wring out excess water and wipe your baby's face.
-Wipe each eyelid, from the inside to the outside corner.
+Wipe each eyelid from the inside to the outside corner.

 To clean your baby's body, use a dampened washcloth dipped in plain or soapy water.
 If you use soap, make sure it's mild and moisturizing.
 Pay special attention to creases under the arms, behind the ears, around the neck and in the diaper area.
 Also wash between your baby's fingers and toes.

 Once your baby is ready for a bath, you might use a plastic tub or the sink.
 Line the tub or sink with a clean towel.
 Gather the supplies you'd use for a sponge bath, a cup of rinsing water and baby shampoo, if needed, ahead of time.
 This will allow you to keep one hand on the baby at all times.
 Never leave your baby alone in the water.

 Warm water is best.
 To prevent scalding, set the thermostat on your water heater to below 120 F (49 C).
 Always check the water temperature with your hand before bathing your baby.
 Aim for bath water around 100 F (38 C).
 Be sure the room is comfortably warm, too.
 A wet baby can be easily chilled.

 A secure hold will help your baby feel comfortable — and stay safe — in the tub.
 Use your nondominant arm to support your baby's head and neck and the other to hold and guide your baby's body into the water, feet first.
 Continue supporting your baby's head and back as needed.
 You might reach behind your baby and hold on to his or her opposite arm throughout the bath.

-Most parents start with the baby's face and move down to dirtier parts of the body.
+Most parents start with the baby's head and face and move down to dirtier parts of the body.
 This keeps rinsed areas from getting soapy again.